Tomato Basil Soup

 • Step 5 Add the V8, tomato puree, honey and hot sauce.
 Bring the mixture to a simmer, then maintain it at a low simmer for 30 minutes.
 Stir frequently, making sure to scrape the entire bottom of the pot so the soup doesn’t stick to the pot.

-• Step 6 Add the cream (if using it) and basil and continue to simmer 5 minutes more.
+• Step 6 Add the cream and basil and continue to simmer 5 minutes more.
 Taste and adjust the seasonings.

-• Step 7 Garnish each bowl with a sprig or a sprinkle of sliced fresh basil.
+• Step 7 Garnish each bowl with a sprinkle of sliced fresh basil.

 If you liked this post, share it!